Manimajra Fort: Ownership

-Presently the property is owned by Meharwal Khewaji Trust along with other related properties.
-The ownership of this property is controversial, and the case is under trial in the court.
+Presently the property was owned by Meharwal Khewaji Trust along with other related properties.
+The ownership of this property was controversial, and the case was under trial in the court.
+After a court-case, the ownership of the fort was given to the heirs of the last raja of Faridkot, Rajkumari Amrit Kaur and Deepinder Kaur, and Rani Mohender Kaur.

 Present condition

 The present condition of the fort is not good and it is deteriorating day by day.
 The premises is being used as a playground or for parking vehicles by people living in the adjoining area.
-The walls are decaying and weed growth is visible on the walls (see pics in Gallery).
+The walls are decaying and weed growth is visible on the walls.